 MGO 680 International Business Environment (if offered)

-Students who want to study or experience the international world of business are provided with opportunities through our international practicum program.
+If you wish to study or experience the international world of business, you can do so through our international practicum program.
 Students can be placed in paid corporate internships with multinational companies in countries like Argentina, China, Belgium, Brazil, Germany and Malaysia.
 These internships provide students who desire a career in international business, either in the U.S. or overseas, with a competitive advantage in the global job market.

 The International Business Association is an active student organization that was established for international students and those students interested in pursuing a career in international management.
 The club sponsors speakers and informational slide shows, which allow students to gain insight into both the practical issues of operating a global business and the many cultural differences that exist between countries.
 In addition, their cultural dinners, held in restaurants offering authentic international cuisine, are popular social events among all MBA students.